aaronbrantley/quori_tools/README.md

 takes the latest detected sound from the `/sound_direction` topic and perform tasks with the given information.

 ### directionTest
-prints the direction of the latest detected sound.
+prints the direction of the latest detected sound. can also be used as a calibration tool for the microphone.

 ### turnToSound
 rotate quori to face the direction of the last sound heard.